science-en-poche/yelandur/API.md

 ##### `GET`

-A `GET /devices/<device_id>` will return the device's private information if the user has that device in one of his experiments, and a `403` otherwise (no `404` is ever issued, since that would let people know which devices are registered and which aren't).
+A `GET /devices/<device_id>` will return the device's private information if the user has that device in one of his experiments, and a `403` if he doesn't.
 The `GET` returns:

 ```json
 {